clifton-green/esif/how_to_use_formbuilder.md

 The name is simply the name of the form field.
 In order to avoid interfering with other forms which may be on the page, it's a good idea to prefix the name with the name of the form. so on our login form example if you were to create a 'username' field, you'd set the name as `login-username`

 The fieldid should be set to the same value as the name entry.

+### Class
+If a field needs to have a specific class for either CSS styling or JavaScript behaviour, you can enter it here.

 ### Label
 This is what the user will see to describe what the field is.
 So if you are creating your `login-username` field then the label would be `Username`.
 This can also be written as an instruction e.g: `Please enter your username:`